Ricardo Ramírez Chaparro of HERP.MX

 Baja California Sur

-This 1.5-2.5 ft long rattlesnake is only found on Isla Ceralvo, also known as Pearl Island for its history.
-The species feeds on lizards, mammals, and sometimes centipedes regardless of their size rather than switching from lizards to mammals as most rattlesnakes do.
+This 1.5-2.5 ft long rattlesnake is only found on Isla Cerralvo, also known as Pearl Island for its history.
+Regardless of its size, this species feeds on lizards, mammals, and sometimes centipedes rather than switching from lizards to mammals as most rattlesnakes do.
 Cerralvo rattlesnakes give birth to 2-7 young, and neonates can be found between July and October.